ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 Before pushing your PR to GitHub it's a good idea to review the :doc:`developing_modules_checklist` again.

 After publishing your PR to https://github.com/ansible/ansible, a Shippable CI test should run within a few minutes.
 Check the results (at the end of the PR page) to ensure that it's passing (green).
 If it's not passing, inspect each of the results.
-Most of the errors should be self-explanatory and are often related to badly formatted documentation (see :doc:`YAMLSyntax`) or code that isn't valid Python 2.4 & Python 2.6 (see :doc:`developing_modules_python3`).
+Most of the errors should be self-explanatory and are often related to badly formatted documentation (see :doc:`../YAMLSyntax`) or code that isn't valid Python 2.4 & Python 2.6 (see :doc:`developing_modules_python3`).
 If you aren't sure what a Shippable test message means, copy it into the PR along with a comment and we will review.

 If you need further advice, consider join the ``#ansible-devel`` IRC channel (see how in the "Where to get support").